Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 According to AppsFlyer's State of App Marketing report, photo and video apps saw a 26% increase in non-organic installs in 2025, and much of that growth was fueled by transformation-focused creatives that instantly demonstrate value.

-Based on RocketShip HQ data across dozens of AI photo app campaigns, before-and-after ads consistently deliver 30-50% lower CPI and 2-3x higher click-through rates compared to feature-walkthrough or lifestyle creatives.
+In our experience managing AI photo app campaigns, before-and-after ads consistently deliver meaningfully lower CPI and higher click-through rates compared to feature-walkthrough or lifestyle creatives.

 In this guide, you will learn exactly how to plan, produce, and optimize before-and-after ads for apps like Remini, Glam AI, Reface, Lensa, and similar products, covering transformation selection, image sourcing, platform compliance, and testing methodology.